 Millennials differ from the typically older demographics most financial advisors serve — so financial advisor marketing to millennials must be different to connect with them.
 While it’s easy to blame the age gap (the average advisor is 55, and millennials range in age from 25 to 40), there’s more to the disconnect.
 Millennials have become accustomed to more choices, more ways to communicate, and broader, more personalized service from the brands they choose.

-Your advisory has access to the same technology that millennials embrace, so the disconnect isn’t from a lack of technology.
+Your advisory has access to the technology millennials embrace, so the disconnect isn’t from a lack of technology.
 The disconnect is how millennials and financial advisors use that technology.
 Here are five steps financial advisors can take to connect with millennials to build trust and, ultimately, more business.

-Engage Millennials Where They Are Most Comfortable
+1. Engage Millennials Where They Are Most Comfortable

-Millennials have used the internet for everything from social communications to buying products and service their whole lives.
+Millennials have used the internet for everything from social communications to buying products and services their whole lives.
 They communicate via social media platforms like Facebook, Instagram, and Twitter — and so should your financial advisor marketing to millennials.
 Connecting with a millennial audience on their preferred platforms lets financial advisors connect more frequently while promoting a less formal interaction, which typically appeals to the demographic.

-Don’t Forget the Personal Touch
+2. Don’t Forget the Personal Touch

 That’s because robo-advisors can’t provide the education, planning, and coaching that a financial advisor can.
 Robo-advisor technology is gaining traction, but it’s not something advisors should fear.
 Robo-advisors are tools that can complement traditional financial planning services and should be seen as an opportunity to create a more comprehensive approach to serving tech-savvy millennial investors.

-Be More Than Just a Financial Advisor
+3. Be More Than Just a Financial Advisor

 To connect with millennials seeking financial advice, you have to be more than a financial advisor.
 This demographic demands more than expertise and advice regarding finances — millennials expect advisors to provide engaging and informative content that speaks to their immediate needs.
 Providing resources such as lead-generating content about student loans, IRAs, and even topics that are indirectly related to finances builds trust and engagement.

-Ditch the Dinner Seminars and Create Experiences Instead
+4. Ditch the Dinner Seminars and Create Experiences Instead

 Traditional financial advisor events for clients, like seminars, dinners, and informative presentations, aren’t enough to attract millennial investors.
 That’s because younger clients want advisors to provide unique, experience-based events that are about more than financial planning.